Some random notes:

 - This year, most qualifying tournaments have about 100 schools or less participating in them.
 There are many smaller prefectures with around 30-40 schools in their qualifiers, with Tottori’s 25 being the least.
 While in normal years, the populous prefectures that have 2 teams each this year have about 150-200 teams in their qualifiers, making them very difficult tournaments to win.
 The prefectural tournament with the largest number of teams in it is East Tokyo with 144 teams (West has 119, meanwhile North and South Hokkaido have 119 and 128 schools).
 So, this year’s tournament probably has the fairest qualification and representation considering the size of each prefecture.

 - Because of the difficulty of reaching Koshien from prefectures such as Osaka (185 schools), many kids move from populous prefectures to less populous ones to attend powerhouse baseball schools to increase their odds of making it to Koshien.
 Middle school players are scouted in senior/boys leagues and agents hook them up with baseball schools.
 Some schools are notorious for doing anything to attract talent, there’s a saying “show up just with your toothbrush and underwear, we’ll take care of everything else for you” for the top talents.
 Meanwhile marginal schools and players’ parents often get duped into paying fees to these agents/scouts even if the kids and schools chances of reaching Koshien hasn’t really improved.
-This topic deserves a separate post, and I’m reading a book on it right now, so it’ll be on the todo list (if I ever get around to it ).
+This topic deserves a separate post, and I’m reading a book on it right now, so it’ll be on the todo list (if I ever get around to it :P ).

 - So, a total of over 4000 teams from across the country take part in their respective prefectural qualifier tournaments.
 Some schools have trouble fielding 9 players necessary for a team, so they pull students from other sports teams just to participate in their qualifier, true Olympic spirit at work here.
 But this can produce some really ugly results with massively lopsided games with the weak team being shutout by another team by dozens of runs.
 The worst blowout in Koshien qualifier history is 122-0 in the 1998 Aomori prefecture tournament (Japanese).
 This was caused partly because the losing team didn’t concede after 5 innings like they can as part of tournament rules, instead they completed 7 innings to have the mercy rule automatically kick in.
 It was some sort of character building thing, apparently, though I only see it as needlessly running up the score and hurting the pitchers arm (39 runs were scored in the 1st inning alone!)
 The team that scored almost gross runs?
 Well, they lost by the mery rule themselves a little later in the tournament, and this is in Aomori, a prefecture that has never produced a Koshien champion, so you can see the vast chasm in playing ability from top to bottom of high school ball.